-The Planning Regulator recognises that the Covid-19 pandemic is a significant event which has occurred since the reporting date.
+The Planning Regulator recognises that the Covid-19 pandemic is a significant event which has been continuing since early March 2020.
 The Planning Regulator has closely monitored the impact of Covid-19 on the OPR since early March 2020 and will continue to do so throughout the emergency period.
 The business continues to operate with measures in place to protect staff and the OPR's clients.
 To date, the operations are being maintained while adjusting to the different way in which the business is being delivered.
 The performance and operations of the OPR are being monitored closely and regular cash flow forecasts are provided to the Planning Regulator and to the Department of Housing, Local Government and Heritage.